Read more: Sheikh Khalifa's life and legacy remembered

 It was this kind of industry buy-in that allowed the Louvre Museum to take the unprecedented step of opening a satellite venture in the UAE in 2017.

-“This would not have been possible if, over the last 25 years, we did not see the rapid acceleration of the artistic and cultural landscape under the UAE’s leadership,” says Louvre Abu Dhabi director Manuel Rabate.
+“This would not have been possible if, over the last 25 years, we did not see the rapid acceleration of the artistic and cultural landscape under the UAE’s leadership,” said Louvre Abu Dhabi director Manuel Rabate.

 “With their support, Abu Dhabi built the infrastructure, launched various projects and partnered with international heavyweights to progress arts and culture in the UAE.”